balenaltd/handbook/Architecture-Calls.md

 [Short-term solution for custom device support](https://beta.frontapp.com/inboxes/shared/d_architecture/open/274752821)

-In the future we want people to push yocto builds Until then, you'll be getting a config.json and connect your device to a generic app People can then at least test their builds
+- In the future we want people to push yocto builds.
+- Until then, you'll be getting a config.json and connect your device to a generic app
+- People can then at least test their builds

-E.g. for DT we took repo and integrated
+- E.g. for DT we took repo and integrated
-Getting a device support is a paying service (to get it under our control, integrate builds etc) ETA on getting generic apps ?
+- Getting a device support is a paying service (to get it under our control, integrate builds etc)
+- ETA on getting generic apps ?

 **Action:**